Medical sharps include syringes ("needles") used by Dorset residents for administering prescribed medication for various conditions.

 Residents with medical sharps should ensure they are kept in a sealed sharps box.
 The box can then be returned to GP’s surgeries for safe disposal.

 Drug related sharps should be taken to a pharmacy that provides a needle exchange service.
 A list of needle exchange pharmacies can be found on Public Health Dorset’s locations of service delivery page.
-Please use the drop-down menus to navigate the list, making sure you select Needle Exchange from the Service menu.
+Please use the drop-down menus to select your postal town to filter the list to exchanges near you.

 If you cannot get your sharps to a surgery or needle exchange, please contact the Dorset Council Waste Services directly via e-mail or by calling 01305 221040 to discuss your options.

 You shouldn't put used needles or other sharps:

 - in your household waste, recycling bin or any other general rubbish bin